-While an extremely small, light lens may not create extreme imagery, you will want to carry it all of the time and having a camera always at-ready means you will have photo opportunities not otherwise available and more opportunities increases the likelihood of an amazing photo happening.
+While an extremely small, light lens may not create extreme imagery, you will want to carry it all of the time.
+Having a camera always at-ready means you will have photo opportunities not otherwise available, and more opportunities increase the likelihood of an amazing photo happening.

-I was going to include an "Extreme Large/Heavy Lens" category, but ... the 400 f/2.8L IS II and 600 f/4L IS II would also win that title.
-While an extremely large and heavy lens does not directly imply extreme imagery, a lens design requiring that classification is usually something on the extreme side and just using an extremely large lens will get you attention.
+I was going to include an "Extreme Large/Heavy Lens" category, but ... pick one of the biggest white super-telephoto lenses for this title.
+While an extremely large and heavy lens does not directly imply extreme imagery, a lens design requiring that classification is usually something on the extreme side, and just using a huge lens will get you attention.

-There are many ways to approach the selection of Canon's sharpest lens with some arbitrary decision-making being unavoidable.
-But, from a wide-open aperture sharpness from corner-to-corner perspective and at the risk of showing favoritism to Canon's big white lenses, I made the decision.
+There are many ways to approach the selection of Canon's sharpest lens, with some arbitrary decision-making being unavoidable.
+But, from a wide-open aperture sharpness from a corner-to-corner perspective, and at the risk of showing favoritism to Canon's big white lenses, I made the decision.
 You have to know that this lens is spectacular:

 This lens defines "sharp"